 The placenta grows and produces the pregnancy hormone, hCG.
 An ultrasound will show that there is no foetus, only a placenta.

-Partial molar pregnancy happens when the mass contains both the abnormal cells and an embryo that has severe birth defects.
+A partial molar pregnancy happens when the mass contains both abnormal cells and an embryo that has severe birth defects.
 The abnormal foetus can’t survive or develop into a baby.

 An extremely rare version of a partial molar pregnancy is when twins are conceived but one embryo begins to develop normally while the other is a mole.

-In these cases, the healthy embryo will very quickly be consumed by the abnormal growth.
+In these cases, the healthy embryo will very quickly be consumed by abnormal growth.

 In a partial or incomplete molar pregnancy, the mother’s chromosomes remain but the father provides two sets of chromosomes.
 As a result, the embryo has 69 chromosomes instead of 46.
 It will be genetically abnormal and unable to live beyond 3 months.

-A molar pregnancy may only be spotted during a routine ultrasound scan at 8-14 weeks or found out during tests carried out after a miscarriage.
+A molar pregnancy may only be spotted during a routine ultrasound scan at 8 to 14 weeks or found out during tests carried out after a miscarriage.

 Here are some signs and symptoms: